Testem benevolentiae: Rejection of American particularism

-Testem benevolentiae nostrae involved American particularism and view of individual liberty.
+Testem benevolentiae involved American particularism and view of individual liberty.
 On particularism, it was believed that a movement of American Catholics felt they were a special case and needed greater latitude to assimilate to a majority-Protestant nation.
 The letter rejected the idea of some who conceive and would have the Church in America to be different from what it is in the rest of the world.

-The letter actually had more to do with Catholics in France than those in the United States.
+The letter actually had more to do with liberal currents among Catholics in France than those in the United States.
 French conservatives were appalled at Abbé Félix Klein's remarks in a book about an American priest, Isaac Thomas Hecker, and claimed that a number of the American Catholic clergy shared those views.

 Leo expresses concern that Americans would value their freedom and individualism so much that they would reject the idea of monasteries and the priesthood: "Did not your country, the United States, derive the beginnings both of faith and of culture from the children of these religious families?"

 It was not uncommon for American bishops, finding themselves having to provide education and health care to large numbers of immigrants, to solicit congregations pointedly that were involved in those activities.
 Leo cautioned against valuing an active apostolate more than a contemplative one: "Nor should any difference of praise be made between those who follow the active state of life and those others who charmed with solitude, give themselves to prayer and bodily mortification."